 In the Netherlands employees have been entitled to a minimum wage for several decades.
 However, the wage information as included in EU-SILC suggests that in some cases the wage received is below the minimum wage.
 Therefore, EUROMOD has an option to award the minimum wage to persons whose (hourly) earnings are below the minimum.
 Table 4.11 in Annex 2 compares a number of results of the baseline discussed so far with results including this minimum wage option.
-In contrast to previous country reports, it can be seen that statistics hardly differ when the minimum wage option is switched on.
-Apparently, there are fewer inconsistencies between earnings and hours worked than in previous years.
+In contrast to previous country reports (except the report for 2018), it can be seen that statistics hardly differ when the minimum wage option is switched on.
+Apparently, there are fewer inconsistencies between earnings and hours worked than in the reference years before 2015.